 The Ngāti Kahungunu Iwi became incorporated under the Incorporated Societies Act 1908 on the 19th of December 1988, as Te Rūnanganui o Ngāti Kahungunu Incorporated.
 Six years later the authority, although financially strong, experienced political challenges that its governing body was unable to overcome on its own.
 After a short period, the organization was reborn on 9 December 1996 under the name Ngāti Kahungunu Iwi Incorporated.
 A newly elected Board resumed control of Ngāti Kahungunu Iwi affairs in May 1997.
 In 1998 the Board commissioned a team, comprising of Moana Jackson, Mereana Pitman and Mere Ruru assisted by Taanga Lawrence to undertake a constitutional review of Ngāti Kahungunu Iwi Incorporated.
 Their report, "Mā Te Rango Te Waka Ka Rere" is available at most libraries in New Zealand or on request from Ngāti Kahungunu Iwi Incorporated.

-Ngāti Kahungunu Iwi Incorporated is a mandated iwi organisation with the authority to represent the people of Ngāti Kahungunu, is the Governing body for all aspects of Iwi development.
+Ngāti Kahungunu Iwi Incorporated is a mandated iwi organisation with the authority to represent the people of Ngāti Kahungunu and is the Governing body for all aspects of Iwi development.

 Charitable objectives of Ngāti Kahungunu Iwi Incorporated

 Promote or assist the education of members of Ngāti Kahungunu Iwi Incorporated.

 Promote the custody and preservation of the beliefs customs and language of Ngāti Kahungunu.